MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 ##### Your responsibilities

-Don't enable features that are not necessary.
-For example, enabling managed identity on ACR if ACR isn't going to use that feature.
+Default settings might include features you don't need.
+To function, those features might need visibility into the workload.
+In general, review the features and the implications before enabling them.
+For example, don't enable managed identity on Azure Container Registry if that's not going to be used.

-Make sure all rules, configured in Azure Firewall and Network Security Groups (NSG), restrict by protocol and port in addition to source and destination.
+Make sure all rules, configured in Azure Firewall and Network Security Groups (NSG), restrict traffic by protocol and port in addition to source and destination.

-For components Where you have complete control, for instance jump boxes, build agents, and others, remove all necessary system services from the images.
+For components where you have complete control, remove all necessary system services from the images.
+For instance jump boxes, build agents, and others,
 <Ask Chad: necessary? need to understand>

 For components, where you only have visibility such as AKS nodes, document what Azure installs on the nodes.
 Consider using DaemonSets to provide any additional auditing necessary for these cloud-controlled components.

 #### Requirement 2.2.3